How AR Will Redefine FOOH Advertising in 2025

 AR is taking marketing to the next level by turning ads into interactive experiences.
 Find out how it could change Fake OOH Advertising in 2025.

-But what happens when you combine this interactivity with Fake Out-of-Home (FOOH) Advertising – the digital ad format currently redefining traditional advertising on social media with hyperrealistic CGI?
+But what happens when you combine this interactivity with Fake Out-of-Home (FOOH) Advertising?
+This digital ad format is currently redefining traditional advertising on social media through hyper-realistic CGI.

 Want to learn more about Fake OOH Advertising?
 Check out our FOOH Beginner’s Guide for 2025.